leechuck/qto/README.md

-# oqq
-Ontology model for qualitative description of quantitative information
+# Ontology model for qualitative description of quantitative information